 Parents of autistic children ultimately want what every parent wants, their children to be happy.
 Since that’s more challenging than neurotypical children, parents often go to great lengths to routines, therapies, and ways of learning that work best for their child.

-Many parents of autistic children spend substantial amounts of time fighting for their children’s right to an equal and accessible education.
+Many parents of autistic children spend substantial amounts of time fighting for their children’s right to equal and accessible education.
 This means countless school meetings to establish and maintain IEP and 504 plans.
-While some schools are great with this, others will go to equally great lengths to make this inaccessible to the students.
+While some schools are great with this, others will go to great lengths to make this inaccessible to the students.

-These scenarios combined with helping their child learn to regulate emotions and keeping them safe from elopement scenarios can lead to substantial stress and feelings of isolation.
+These scenarios, combined with helping their child learn to regulate emotions and keeping them safe from elopement scenarios, can lead to substantial stress and feelings of isolation.

 What Parenting an Autistic Child is Like

-Parents of autistic children will tell you that they enjoy beautiful moments with their children.
+Parents of autistic children will tell you they enjoy beautiful moments with their children.
 Autistic children are still engaging, energetic, and exuberant.
 While there are many struggles, there are just as many joys.
 Parenting autistic children is a unique and rewarding journey.